agrbin/snapscale-article/README.md

 Backend is used to store weight logs and images.
 The clients don't do any authentication, but there is a lightweight handshake step.

-On app install, user agrees to terms of use by signing with a captcha.
+On app install, user agrees to Terms of Use using captcha as a signature.
 The successful captcha challenge gives a permanent session token to the application that is later required to communicate with the backend.
 I find this trick useful when designing an application + backend storage without requiring a login.

 Although login sounds like a good alternative, I suspect it would repel some users due to sensitivity of the images that are being sent.
 This way we keep user images stripped of any other kind of PII.